bayesbaes/bayesbaes.github.io/_posts/2022-04-13-fuck-boxplots.md

 ```

 <img src="/figures/fuck_boxplots/plot final-1.png" width="80%" />

+Whichever way you end up using, you end up with a lovely replacement to the boxplot.

 And now we can see the significant differences more clearly!
 The only
 important thing we’re missing from the original boxplot is some measure